Engee documentation

 Out[0]:

-The first three graphs show the results of the fuzzy logic method, where the colour scale shows the degree of belonging to a particular cluster.
+The first three graphs show the results of the fuzzy logic method, where the color scale shows the degree of belonging to a particular cluster.

 The last graph shows the initial (reliable) data.

-By pointing the mouse cursor first on the graph with the original data and then on the graphs with the points obtained using the method, it is possible to compare the results and visually assess the accuracy of the method.
+By hovering the mouse cursor first on the graph with the initial data, and then on the graphs with the points obtained using the method, you can compare the results and visually evaluate the accuracy of the method.

 Conclusion:

-In this example, two of the most commonly used clustering methods were examined.
-The functions that were used to implement these methods were called from the Clustering.jl library, which also provides many other, more advanced methods.
+In this example, two of the most commonly used clustering methods were considered.
+The functions used to implement these methods were called from the Clustering library.jl, which also provides many other, more advanced methods.

-The results obtained from their application are good but not perfect, more data is needed to improve the quality of the algorithms.
+The results obtained during their application are good, but not ideal, and more data is needed to improve the quality of the algorithms.